bukka/php-fann/README.md

 ## API

+The API is documented on http://www.php.net/manual/en/book.fann.php where is the complete documentation for PHP FANN.

 The API is very similar to the official [FANN C API](http://leenissen.dk/fann/html/files/fann-h.html).
 Just functions for fixed `fann_type` have not been mapped because PHP always support `float`.
 In addition unnecessary arguments for some functions have been left out (for example array length that is not necessary for PHP arrays).

 ## Installation